eigenhombre/eigenhombre.github.com/_posts/2013-11-24-fun-with-instaparse.md

 With this background, and inspired by Carin's talk, I have been waiting for an opportunity to try out Instaparse, which is getting great press in the Clojure world.
+Instaparse takes a grammar, in the form of a string, as input, and gives you a parser in the language specified by that grammar.
+It will also let you specify rules for transforming the resulting tree into something your Clojure program can use more directly (for example, converting `"1234"` to the integer `1234`).

 When the need arose this weekend to read in Python configuration files into a Clojure program, I decided the time was ripe.
 I also wanted to document the journey using some form of [literate programming](http://en.wikipedia.org/wiki/Literate_programming).
 A library called [Marginalia](https://github.com/gdeer81/marginalia) (Michael Fogus *et. al.*) made this pretty easy.